longyg/docx4j/CUSTOMIZATION.md

 Here are customization histories made based on official [plutext/docx4j](https://github.com/plutext/docx4j), the histories are listed in descending order by date.

+## 2023.5.11
+### Changes
+1. The color is also possible be set as `auto` for text in paragraph, it should also be calculated based on shading.
+Enhanced `HtmlCssHelper` and `PropertyFactory` to support this.
+2. For headings, we need always set it's font-weight, because the default font-weight is `bold` in browser.
+However if it is not set in Word, it is by default `normal`.
+Enhanced `ExHtmlCssHelper` to support this.

 ## 2023.5.9
 ### Changes
 1. Rewrite `HtmlCssHelper.createDefaultCss` by `ExHtmlCssHelper.createDefaultCss`, do not generate header and footer css, because those styles will impact HTML export to word.